mitsushi-fujimoto/geo-lights/README.md

 # Lights Out Puzzle App with GeoGebra and WebAssembly
-This is the repository for a web app of the mathematical puzzle `Lights Out'.
+This is the repository for a web app of the mathematical puzzle 'Lights Out'.
 It uses react-geogebra/React for the UI and C language/WebAssembly for the computational engine.

 ## How to build this app
 ```bash